WWU-IETC-R-Collab/CEDENSURF-Mod/CEDENSURF_Merge.md

 ##    Mode   FALSE    TRUE
 ## logical  116487     657
 ```

+This method identified only 657 exact duplicates in the entire WQ dataset.

 Is it only some programs that have duplication?
 YES: 9/17 programs